particle-iot/docs/src/content/datasheets/wi-fi/photon-2-argon-migration-guide.md

 - Pin A0, A1, A2, and A5 are analog inputs on both the Argon and Photon 2.
 - Pins A3 and A4 are only analog inputs on the Argon.
 - Pins D0 and D1 can also be used as analog inputs on the Photon 2.
+- The `setADCSampleTime()` function is not supported on the Photon 2 or P2.

 {{!-- BEGIN do not edit content below, it is automatically generated a7091023-5382-4496-8bfc-727593f0d426 --}}